| Effective: 8/1/1993 |

 Referrals

 All medical services provided to student-athletes must be coordinated with the team physician if any part of the services are paid for or provided on behalf of ASU.
 Consultant referrals will be made primarily to Sports Medicine Advisory Team (SMAT) members, unless the required specialty is not covered.
-Notification of authorization from the head athletic trainer must precede each referral.

 Second opinion referrals will be made only after consultation with the head team physician.
 All documentation from the primary referral will accompany the patient to the provider for a second opinion.